 - Aerial Attack Study

 He also formulated the Aerial Attack Study, which would revolutionize aerial tactics.
-Part of this theory is that a pilot going into aerial combat should know what his enemy’s position and velocity is.
+Part of this theory is that a pilot going into aerial combat should know what his enemy’s position and velocity are.
 With this information, a pilot can counter what the enemy was capable of doing and gain an advantage by quickly reacting.
 This study became everything the fighter pilot needed to know to be victorious and is now used for training around the world.

 - Energy–maneuverability theory

 Boyd, along with civilian mathematician Thomas Christie, developed the E-M Theory.
 The E-M Theory is a model of an aircraft’s performance.
-The theory stated “an aircraft’s energy state and energy rate capabilities are directly related to operational maneuverability and efficiency in terms of energy-maneuverability theory.”
+The theory stated, “an aircraft’s energy state and energy rate capabilities are directly related to operational maneuverability and efficiency in terms of energy-maneuverability theory.”
 Energy-Maneuverability – Mar 1966 Maj.
 John R. Boyd, USAF.
 E-M theory became the world standard for the design of fighter aircraft.